Screens, films, decals, and other easy-to-use products that will prevent birds from hitting the windows of your home.

 Source: Fatal Light Awareness Program (FLAP)

 Curtains of nylon cords or monofilament lines to hang over a window’s exterior.
-Birds see them and try to avoid them.
+Birds see these cords and try to avoid them.

 Ingenious and attractive, BirdSavers consist of one-eighth-inch-diameter nylon cords that dangle about four inches apart in front of a window’s exterior, where they are visible to birds, which avoid them.
 Velcro secures the hanging cords to the top of the window.
 Recommended by Contributing Editor David Sibley and Daniel Klem Jr., professor of ornithology and conservation biology at Muhlenberg College in Pennsylvania, who has been studying bird-window collisions for more than 20 years.
 Instructions on the website describe how you can build your own.